bordercode/nogales/content/english/blog/The-search-for-new-agricultural-land.md

 This organized 4,305 miles journey across the continent into South America started during 1967 and 1968 with the establishment of four settlements in the proximity of Santa Cruz City, Bolivia.
-These “mother”2 colonies —named Riva Palacios, Santa Rita,
+These “mother” colonies —named Riva Palacios, Santa Rita,
 Sommerfeld, and Swift Current— can be considered the starting point of a massive group migration that Mennonite farmers have undertaken to open new agricultural frontiers in